Key takeaways:

 Complete and mail an application.

-The national Affordable Care Act platform, HealthCare.gov, is the enrollment site for people in 31 states.
-Nineteen states and Washington, D.C., have their own ACA marketplace platforms.
-State-based marketplaces offer more flexibility for states to oversee consumer outreach and to have open enrollment deadlines that differ from the national platform.
+The national Affordable Care Act platform, HealthCare.gov, is the enrollment site for people in 30 states for the 2026 coverage year.
+Twenty states and Washington, D.C., have their own ACA marketplace platforms, and Illinois is new to the list for 2026.
+State-based marketplaces offer more flexibility for states to oversee consumer outreach and may have open enrollment deadlines that differ from the national platform.